tejasps28/tejasps28.github.io/_pages/about.md

 My hobbies include reading, playing sports and listening to music.
 I am also interested in travelling and am bit of a foodie. :yum:

+PLEASE NOTE THE PAGE IS UNDER CONSTRUCTION! 👷 🛠️ 🚧

 <!-- > If you have benefited from (or like) my work, or simply want to be generous, please consider to assist me financially through UPI (India) `tejasps28@ybl`, [buy me a coffee](https://liberapay.com/avneesh_m/donate), [sponsor me on GitHub](https://github.com/sponsors/tejasps28), or [liberapay](https://liberapay.com/avneesh_m/donate).
 I'll be very grateful for your help. -->